Last updated on March 10, 2026

 Sensei's Divining Top | Illustration by Michael Sutfin

-If you have any comments or further questions, do stop by the Draftsim Discord for a chat or ping me on the social network formerly known as Twitter.
+If you have further questions, let us know in the comments or stop by the Draftsim Discord for a chat.

 And may your artifacts always draw you your wincons just in time!